 What you want to avoid having is a jealous fit in front of your girlfriend.
 It will make her act defensive, paint you as a crazy person, and make her best buddy suddenly seem like a way more viable option.

 If this "brother" figure is rude to you, he's not really her friendGeneral rule of social etiquette: be polite.
 To everyone -- and most especially the man or woman your friend has chosen to be with.
 Sure, you're not going to love them all; but you can still act like a reasonably decent human being so long as there isn't abuse (physical or emotional) or fraud (cheating) going on.

 If you're dating someone who refers to that guy who's rude and obnoxious to you as "like a brother," it's fair to ask why someone so close to her would be so shitty to the guy she's with.
 If there's no clear reason for the behavior, sorry to say but there's often jealousy involved.
 And a reliable, healthy, loving partner isn't going to surround herself with people who unjustifiably disapprove of the relationship.

-It should be understood that a new couple starting out has one very important, burgeoning relationship to invest time in… and it's not the one between two friends.
+If you're newly coupled, it's time to focus (on each other)It should be understood that a new couple starting out has one very important, burgeoning relationship to invest time in… and it's not the one between two friends.
 You can’t possibly learn the ins and outs of a person if her “brother” is consistently in and out of her: on her phone, in her texts, at every function she is at, or, possibly literally, in and out of her.

 By no means am I saying to dump a woman just because you noticed she has a lot of guy friends.
 Nor should you stop trusting her.
 BUT!
 If she’s texting the smirking-I’m-not-wearing-any-panties emojis, giggling at comments that don’t even warrant laughter, and play-fighting with her "brother," it's fair to say something is amiss.
 And yeah, at that point maybe your guard should go up.